18F/18f.gsa.gov/_posts/2015-02-17-three-18f-products-that-will-help-your-workplace.md

 so you can easily fork them and adapt for your own workplace, if you’d like — in fact, I recommend it.

+##The Hub

-1. The Hub: The Hub is just what it sounds like — a centralized place where team members share project documentation and more general information about how 18F works.
+The Hub is just what it sounds like — a centralized place where team members share project documentation and more general information about how 18F works.

 ![A screenshot of The Hub](/assets/blog/three-products/hub.png)